tokland/vite-react-playground/README.md

 ### Introduction

-Clean Architecture promotes Dependency Injection, which allows to isolate easily a System Under Test (SUT) from its external dependencies.
+Clean Architecture promotes Dependency Injection, so it's easy to isolate a System Under Test (SUT) from its external dependencies.
 Two strategies are typically employed:

 1. Stubs: Fake implementations of the dependencies.
-Cons: boilerplate; stubs must be created manually and kept up-to-date to changes of the SUT or the dependencies.
+Cons: a lot of boilerplate; stubs must be created manually and kept up-to-date to changes of the SUT or the dependencies.
 Also, coding realistic stateful stubs is not trivial, and they may introduce bugs of their own.

-2. Mocks: Instead of writing real implementations, we just define which calls (arguments + result) are expected on the dependencies.
+2. Mocks: Instead of writing real implementations of the depedencies, we just define which calls (arguments + result) are expected.
 It's usually more convenient than writing static stubs, but still tedious to keep them up-to-date with the implementation.

 ## Proposed solution

-Auto-generated mocks using file snapshots.
-On development -and only on creation or update when requested- snapshots are created by performing real calls to the external systems.
-These snapshots contain all the details of the calls (function + arguments + return value).
+Auto-generated snapshots mocks.
+On development -and only on creation or on update when requested- snapshots are created by performing real calls to the external systems.
+The snapshots save the details of the calls (function + arguments + return value).

 ### Implementation